tdwg/website/content/pages/conferences/2020/working-sessions-schedule/index.md

 <table>
 <tr>
 	<td>Latest news</td>
-	<td style="text-align: right;">31 Aug, 2020 </td>
+	<td style="text-align: right;">26 Sep, 2020 </td>
 </tr>
 <tr>
-	<td colspan=2><p><a href="https://tdwg.eventbrite.com" target="_blank">Registration is now open</a> for sessions in the week of 21-25 September.
-These include the Introduction to TDWG, interest group, task group, and birds-of-a-feather meetings, as well as workshops and hackathons.
-Note that registration for the INTRO sessions is separate from registration for the working sessions.
-The schedule of sessions in our September week is below.</p>
+	<td colspan=2><p>The working sessions of TDWG 2020 were held in the week of 21-25 September.
+These included the Introduction to TDWG, interest group, task group, and birds-of-a-feather meetings, as well as workshops and a hackathon.
+The schedule of sessions is below.</p>
-	<p style="text-align: center"><a href="https://tdwg.eventbrite.com" target="_blank"" class="btn btn-secondary">Register now (free!)</a></p>
+	<p>Videos of our session are posted on the TDWG YouTube channel.
+A link to each video is shown in the session block below.</p>
 	</td>
 </tr>
 </table>

-The first column the time of day is given in UTC (=GMT).
-Under each session title is a "Local Time" link that will show you the session start and end times in your local time zone.
-The "Time-And-Date" page also contains a link that will add the displayed session to your calendar.
+<p>&nbsp;</p>
 <table border="1">
 <thead>
 <tr style="border-style: double;">